John Goss (composer): Early years

 When his voice broke in 1816, Goss left the choir and went to live with his uncle.
 The elder Goss was well known as a teacher, and was at the time teaching James Turle, later organist of Westminster Abbey.
 The young Goss, however, became a pupil of Thomas Attwood, organist of St Paul's Cathedral.
 Unlike the rigid and harsh Smith, Attwood, a former pupil of Mozart, was a musician of wide sympathies and kind disposition.
 Mendelssohn called him "dear old Mr. Attwood", and Goss became devoted to his teacher, under whom he learnt the art of composition and orchestration.

 Unable, at first, to secure a post as an organist, Goss earned money by joining the chorus of an opera company.
 Under the direction of Henry Bishop, he took part in the first performance in England of Don Giovanni "much tinkered under Bishop's direction" at the King's Theatre in April 1817.

 One of Goss's early compositions was a "Negro Song" (1819) for three voices, scored for a small orchestra (strings, flutes, oboes, clarinets, and two horns).
-Another was a romantic song, "Wert thou like me," to words by Walter Scott, which Goss dedicated to his fiancée, Lucy Emma Nerd (1800–1895).
+Another was a romantic song, "Wert thou like me," to words by Walter Scott, which Goss dedicated to his fiancée, Lucy Emma Nerd (1800–1895), whom he married in 1821.